QuaNode/.github/profile/README.md

 🌈 If you can stick to static analysis [Codacy](https://docs.codacy.com/repositories/repository-dashboard/)

-👩‍💻 If you know DDD and want the next level [Behaviour-first](https://github.com/QuaNode/backend-js/wiki/Behavior-first-design)
+👩‍💻 If you know DDD and look forward to the next level [Behaviour-first](https://github.com/QuaNode/backend-js/wiki/Behavior-first-design)

 🍿 So you are like us!